(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "The Amusement Center, Old Orchard Beach, Maine." including Noah's Ark at the right, white-border era postcard with very late usage at Biddeford Pool, lightly toned back. $4.50 ma

-"THE IRA T. CLEMENT, / LEAVING NORTHUMBERLAND / LANDING, YEAR 1900" showing the steamboat underway near a long bridge; unused circa 1907-1908 postcard with unevenly divided back, trivial edge wear, very light toning to the back.
+"THE IRA T. CLEMENT, / LEAVING NORTHUMBERLAND / LANDING, YEAR 1900" showing the steamboat underway near a long bridge; unused circa 1907-1908 postcard with unevenly divided back, trivial edge wear.
 This would be carrying passengers to or from Clement's Park Pennsylvania near Sunbury, the area's first amusement park, for 5 cents.
 Northumberland & Sunbury are less than 3 miles apart by riverboat.
 The ship's namesake died 2 years earlier, but the park remained the top attraction until 1900.
-Rare! $15.00 p(s)ap(n)*
+Rare!
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 p(s)ap(n)

 "The Lagoons, / Cedar Point" including 2 people in a canoe, black & white postcard with sky tint & red caption, mailed 1905 at Sandusky Ohio, minor corner & edge wear.
 At the time this post card was printed to publicize a new waterway attraction, fashioned by the Detroit Dredging Company in 1904 to drain swampy areas & thus minimize mosquito pests.
 Sold but its front is still available for scholarly study & research as an enlarged & enhanced (publication-quality) 300-dpi scan in .jpg format. $3.75 o(c)ai